Trusted

 As each epoch for Ethereum is currently 6.4 minutes, a total of 7 x (1440 minutes / 6.4 minutes) = 1,575 validators, max.

-And each validator holds 32 ETH or multiples (required condition).
-Hence, there can be a selling pressure of 32 x 1575 = 50,400 ETH each day (approximate), considering each validator only has 32 ETH worth of “skin-in-the-game.”
+Hence, there can be a possible maximum selling pressure of 32 x 1575 = 50,400 ETH each day (approximate), considering each validator only has 32 ETH worth of “skin-in-the-game.”

-Even though this is some insane selling pressure, the out-of-money portion of over 55% might not encourage sell-offs.
+Even though this is some insane selling pressure, the portion of validators out-of-money might not encourage sell-offs.

 Understanding the Ethereum Shanghai upgrade testnets

 On Feb.
-28, 2023, Sepolia testnet (made famous during the Merge) successfully transitioned to Shapella.
-The next step for the Shapella to be tested is on the Goerli testnet, which we are expecting to happen anytime in mid-March.
-After a successful Goerli testnet transition, we expect a mainnet deployment.
+28, 2023, the Sepolia testnet (made famous during the Merge) successfully transitioned to Shapella.
+The next step for the Shapella to be tested was on the Goerli testnet.

 The sentiments surrounding the withdrawal